crynux-ai/crynux-node/README.md

 If you are in a docker environment, or visiting the node from a remote machine, remember to expose the ```7412``` port and use the correct IP address.

-**SECURITY: DO NOT use the Web UI to set the private key if you're accessing the Web UI from a remote machine!**
-If you're using HTTP protocol to access the WebUI, the connection is not encrypted.
-The private key might be intercepted by malicious middle man if transferred through the HTTP connection.

-Instead, set the private key in the config file directly.
-Or secure the connection using HTTPS.

 ## Build the Docker image from the source code